 By end-user industry, the global workforce management software market is segmented into BFSI, Consumer Goods & Retail, Energy & Utilities, Automotive, Healthcare, Manufacturing, and Others.

-The Consumer Goods & Retail segment occupies the largest market share and is expected to grow at a CAGR of 5.7% over the forecast period.
+The Consumer Goods & Retail segment occupies the largest market share.
 The demand for workforce management software is growing in the retail sector, as the solutions are witnessing increased adoption.
 The rise in the interest for fast-moving consumer goods, aggressive business sector development by market incumbents, and an increase in the number of new players are a few factors that have brought about robust growth in this locale.

 The Healthcare segment is the fastest growing.
 Future norms are predicted to include workforce management solutions in a big way.
 With functionalities such as workforce scheduling, effective schedules of employees can be generated considering the mix of employee skills and experience to deliver quality care.
 These solutions can also provide the nurses and other caregivers with self-scheduling capabilities that enable them to set schedule preferences and swap and choose open shifts, which can help them improve their work/life balance and decrease absenteeism.
 The market is also witnessing increasing investments in these solutions catering to the healthcare industry.
 For instance, in June 2020, ICONIQ Capital LLC made a significant equity investment in QGenda LLC, which offers a SaaS-based workforce management software for healthcare providers.